openPMD/openPMD-visit-plugin/README.md

 Check that `/CMakeLists.txt` located in the plugin folder is well configured.
 For this aim, look at the `CMakeLists.txt` file of the other plugins.
+You can also just replace the file by `CMakeLists/CMakeLists.txt`.

 Then, open the file `CMakeLists.txt` located in the `src/databases` directory and add the openPMD plugin name to the list after `SET(REQUIRED_DATABASE_PLUGINS`.